w3c/webappsec/specs/subresourceintegrity/spec.markdown

 <section>
 ### Unprivileged contexts remain unprivileged

-[Integrity metadata][] delivered to an [unprivileged context][] only protects an origin against a compromise of the server where an external resources is hosted.
-Network attackers can alter the digest in-flight (or remove it entirely (or do absolutely anything else to the document)), just as they could alter the resource the hash is meant to validate.
-Authors SHOULD deliver integrity to [privileged contexts][].
+[Integrity metadata][] delivered to an [unprivileged context], such as an [unprivileged document][], only protects an origin against a compromise of the server where an external resources is hosted.
+Network attackers can alter the digest in-flight (or remove it entirely, or do absolutely anything else to the document), just as they could alter the resource the hash is meant to validate.
+Thus, authors SHOULD deliver integrity metadata only to a [privileged document][].
 See also [securing the web][].

 [Securing the Web]: https://w3ctag.github.io/web-https/
+[privileged document]: #dfn-privileged-document
+[unprivileged document]: #dfn-privileged-document
-[privileged contexts]: #dfn-privileged-context
+[unprivileged context]: #dfn-privileged-context

 </section><!-- /Security::Insecure channels -->